kennethleungty/End-to-End-AutoML-Insurance/README.md

-# End-to-End AutoML for Insurance Assessment with H2O AutoML, MLflow, and FastAPI
+# End-to-End AutoML with H2O, MLflow, FastAPI, and Streamlit for Life Insurance Risk Assessment

 **Overview**
 Prudential, one of the largest issuers of life insurance in the USA, is hiring passionate data scientists to join a newly-formed Data Science group solving complex challenges and identifying opportunities.